GOOD SHEPHERD NEWS

 Alcoholics Anonymous; Bibles for Missions Store; Big Brothers/Big Sisters; St. Rose Breakfast Program; Carleton Kirk Lodge; First Steps Housing; Gentle Path Counselling Services; Hospice Greater Saint John; Loch Lomond Villa; NB Foster Parents Association; Outflow Ministries; Pregnancy Resource Centre; READ Saint John; Rocmaura Home; Romero House; Safe Harbour Youth Shelter; Saint John Theatre Company; the Salvation Army; the Seafarers’ Mission; Volunteer Services at the Regional and Centracare Hospitals; the Westside Food Bank; and the Mothers' Union.

-Choir continues on Wednesdays at 7:00 pm, now that our Choir Director David Mitchell is back at the helm.
+Choir continues on Wednesdays at 7:00 pm, with Choir Director David Mitchell at the helm.

 Tintinabula Hand Bell Choir has decided not to practice for the rest of Nov or Dec this year.
 We hope to start up again the in middle of January on our regular Monday nights 6:45 pm to approx. 8:15 pm.
 We are looking for new members and you do not need to read music.
 Everyone welcome, call Lynn Adams 506-635-8474.